amgerard/elm-skin-detection/README.md

 # elm-skin-detection
-Using SLIC SuperPixels and Extreme Learning Machines (ELM) for Skin Detection
+Using SLIC SuperPixels and Extreme Learning Machines (ELM) for Skin Detection.